kkapple/styleguide/_posts/2016-09-289-01-welcome-to-the-vimeo-styleguide.markdown

 ---
 # Meet the Vimeo Style Guide

-yoyoyo.
 Here you'll find editorial, product copy, and brand messaging guidelines for all those who wish to write or speak as the hallowed Vimeo.
 Be it for an email, landing page, or button, we've got rules (and helpful tips) for writing those words.

 ## How do I use this thing?